-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the LX10 provides a higher video resolution than the 5D Mark II.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the LX10 provides a higher video resolution than the 5D Mark II.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Panasonic LX10 vs Canon 5D Mark II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 5D Mark II has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the LX10 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Panasonic LX10 and Canon 5D Mark II along with similar information for a selection of comparators.

 |Canon 5D Mark II«||optical||Y||3.0||920||fixed||n||8000||3.9||n||n||Canon 5D Mark II|

 |Canon 5D Mark IV« »||optical||Y||3.2||1620||fixed||Y||8000||7.0||n||n||Canon 5D Mark IV|